For steel and aluminum hull boats, the following formula can be used to calculate the

 1108 for Mil-Spec aluminum anodes

-Estimating Wetted Surface Area:
+Estimating Wetted Surface Area of Boat Hulls:

 = 1.0 LWL x (Beam + Draft) for full displacement vessels (motor yachts and sail boats)